Last Updated on July 14, 2021 by Bruce

 As the weather gets colder, you will carry more items with you; like extra gloves, face mask, down vest, thermos and more.
 Note I have a roll of toilet paper for when nature calls and it is also a great way to mark blood trails on overhanging branches.

-Good luck, stay safe, and fallow this great advice as it pertains to deer hunting archery equipment and it’s safe use.
+Good luck, stay safe and follow this great advice as it pertains to deer hunting archery equipment and its safe use.